schedges/pyNEWTON/README.md

 ## Changes w.r.t.
 NEWTON:
 - Uses a [fork](https://github.com/schedges/NucDeEx) of [NucDeEx](https://github.com/SeishoAbe/NucDeEx) for the nuclear de-excitation of the residual nucleus
-- Added an option to sample directly from Haxton's plot of lepton angle vs. lepton energy.
-There are some small artifacts introduced using the existing angular sampling from NEWTON, but these are very minor. angular_sampling_comparison.ipynb shows this comparison.
+- Added an option to sample directly from [Haxton's plot](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.37.2660) of lepton angle vs. lepton energy for a muDAR source.
+There are some small artifacts introduced using the existing angular sampling from NEWTON, but these are very minor. [angular_sampling_comparison.ipynb](checks/angular_sampling_comparison.ipynb) shows this comparison.
-- Apply a threshold to the partial cross sections used by NEWTON to remove points below the y-axis.
+- Apply a threshold to the partial cross sections used by NEWTON to remove points below the y-axis from the Nakazato et al. plots.
 - Output format is either a ROOT TTree or [MARLEY](https://github.com/MARLEY-MC/marley)-style ascii output

 ## Running:
 - Specify output format, number of events, and whether you want to use NEWTON's default angular distribution or one specifically taken for muDAR neutrinos.
 They should be nearly identical for muDAR neutrinos, but only the former will work for other spectra.
-- validation.ipynb is a notebook for checking plots. pyNewton.py is faster, generates no plots, and supports multiprocessing.
+- [validation.ipynb](checks/validation.ipynb) is a notebook for checking plots. pyNewton.py is faster, generates no plots, and supports multiprocessing.
 - Run with the following optional command-line inputs:
 ```bash
 python pyNewton.py [output name] [nps] [angle_sampling_type: newton | mudar]